-International graduate students who will be serving as Teaching Assistants must complete English Language Certification at Texas A&M or show that they have completed an equivalent program at another U.S. institution.
+International graduate students who will be serving as Teaching Assistants must complete English Language Certification at Texas A&M before the date of hire or show that they have completed an equivalent program at another U.S. institution.
 All other international students may demonstrate their abilities in English through English Language Proficiency Certification or Verification.